GCRG-edu/Demographic_Inference_Training/2025/GONE/README.md

 plink --bfile ../DATA/KW_all --pca 151 --out KW_all
 ```

 This should generate two files with `.eigenval` and `.eigenvec` file extensions.
 To plot the results, we can use the Python script provided under `./SCRIPTS`.
-We may have noticed that the PLINK output refers to "people".
+You may have noticed that the PLINK output refers to "people".
 This is because PLINK was originally developed for human genetic data.

 ```bash
 python ../SCRIPTS/plot_PCA.py